WHAT IMPACT DOES IT HAVE ON CHILDREN?

 10) Barnombudsmannens "Kartläggning av kunskap om pornografins inverkan på barn och unga" (2021)

-11) Mattebo, Magdalena; Tydén, Tanja; Häggström-Nordin, Elisabet; Nilsson, Kent och Larsson, Margareta (2016).
+11) Mattebo, Magdalena; Tydén, Tanja; Häggström-Nordin, Elisabet; Nilsson, Kent and Larsson, Margareta (2016).
 Pornography consumption among adolescent girls in Sweden, The European Journal of Contraception and Reproductive Health Care, no: 21(4), pp: 1-8.